-When you’re done at the markets, head back to the Hotel Sacher for a luxurious hotel stay at the home of the Sacher Torte.
+When you’re done at the markets, head back to Hotel Sacher for a luxurious hotel stay at the home of the Sacher Torte.
 That’s right!
 The famous Viennese dessert was invented right here!

 When you’re not visiting the markets, you can enjoy some of the other great things there are to do in Vienna in winter, like go to a performance at the Vienna Opera House or simply soak up some warmth in one of the famous Vienna cafes.

 By Mark from Vogatech

 The Warsaw Christmas Market is not as big as the one in Vienna, but it really offers a lot.
-The fair will start operating at the end of November, and it’s doors are open to visitors until December 24th.
+The fair will start operating at the end of November, and its doors are open to visitors until December 24th.

 The stands are full of traditional Polish food, delicious hot drinks, as well as alcoholic beverages, more precisely their famous vodka with fruit flavors.
 Everyone somehow always recommends the peach one, they say it is delicious.

-In addition to really tasty food and drinks, like every fair, this one in Warsaw is no exception, there is a large offer of handmade wooden decorations, various souvenirs with Christmas motifs.
+In addition to really tasty food and drinks, like every fair, this one in Warsaw is no exception, there is a large offer of handmade wooden decorations, and various souvenirs with Christmas motifs.

 Live music on the stages will warm you up and move you at least to beat in rhythm to warm up and enjoy the overall atmosphere that the fairs offer.

 Some of those on offer are Motel One Warsaw-Chopin, PURO Warszawa Centrum, Hotel Arche Geologiczna, or for those with a larger budget Hotel Warszawa with five stars where the night is around 200 euros, while other hotels range around 50-60 euros per night.

-York, United Kingdom
+31. York, United Kingdom

 By Sinead from Best In York Guide

 A trip to York at Christmas is perfect for some festive shopping as the city hosts an award winning six-week long Christmas market.
-The historic city’s pedestrianised streets are taken over by 100 cute, wooden chalets selling unique and personal gifts.
+The historic city’s pedestrianized streets are taken over by 100 cute, wooden chalets selling unique and personal gifts.

-Several stalls sell handmade crafts made locally in Yorkshire whilst other stalls feature delicious and tempting local produce such as Yorkshire biscuits, fudge, wine and York Gin.
+Several stalls sell handmade crafts made locally in Yorkshire whilst other stalls feature delicious and tempting local produce such as Yorkshire biscuits, fudge, wine, and York Gin.

 The attractive market is illuminated at night and during both daylight and evening hours, shoppers are entertained by carol singers, bands, and festive-themed buskers.

-After browsing and shopping at the market, visitors to York can visit the iconic York minster, the largest gothic cathedral in northern Europe, walk the city’s medieval walls (which are the longest city walls in England) or visit one of York’s world class historical museums or period houses.
+After browsing and shopping at the market, visitors to York can visit the iconic York Minster, the largest gothic cathedral in northern Europe, walk the city’s medieval walls (which are the longest city walls in England) or visit one of York’s world-class historical museums or period houses.

 There is a wide variety of hotels to choose from in York.
-For a hotel with a view, Dean Court Hotel opposite York Minster cannot be beaten or for a bit of Christmas luxury, indulge in a stay at The Grand Hotel, York’s only five-star hotel.
+For a hotel with a view, Dean Court Hotel opposite York Minster cannot be beaten, or for a bit of Christmas luxury, indulge in a stay at The Grand Hotel, York’s only five-star hotel.

 By Coni from Experiencing the World

 Croatia is mostly known for its coastal towns and beaches, so it’s far away from what people imagine when picturing a white Christmas in Europe.
 But don’t let that fool you!

 Zagreb hosts a yearly winter wonderland – Advent u Zagrebu– that has been recognized as the best Christmas Market in Europe for 3 years in a row now!
 That should be reason enough to put it right on top of your Christmas destinations bucket list.